mrbaker1917/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example with Lighthouse Labs Web Development BootCamp.
+I added various features to the basic app:
+  * ability to register and login; admin authorization
+  * for accessing products and categories, and adding to these; also added dashboard with basic facts.
+  * Money formatting made uniform across site.
+  * Number of items in cart updated in navbar.
+  * "Add" button added to product details, which were also improved.
+  * "Sold Out" flag added to products when quantity is zero.
+  * 25 different tests using rspec for unit testing and capybara for feature/integration testing.

 ## Setup